openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-progress.md

 public func value(value: Float64): This
 ```

 **Function:** Sets the current progress value.
 Values less than 0 are set to 0, and values greater than total are set to total.
-Invalid values will not take effect.
+Invalid values have no effect.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full

-**Initial Version:** 21
+**Since:** 21

 **Parameters:**